SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 1. You didn't enable both "Holiday Creator Features" and "Enable Gametest Framework".
 2. You didn't apply both the behaviour pack and resource pack to your world.
 3. You are not playing on the right version of Minecraft.
-As of writing, the addon supports 1.18.10.
+As of writing, the addon supports 1.18.10 and up.
 4. The addon may be broken for you.
 There isn't a known reason why, but until that's resolved, you can try two things.

     * Restart Minecraft